SmritiGoyal/DiamondHacks/README.md

 # DiamondHacks
-Repository for the Diamond hanks work shop.
+Repository for the Diamond hacks workshop.